 It’s kind of a contradiction by calling this chunky looking guacamole creamy guacamole but between all the guacamole seasonings it is a delicious creamy avocado guacamole.
 And it will not turn brown as fast and we will tell you how.
 It’s all about adding just a little non-browning guacamole ingredient like mayonnaise.
 That prevents it from browning and makes a creamy guacamole.

 How to make Spicy Guacamole with Roasted Jalapenos:

 Scroll to the bottom for the printable recipe

-We also make our guacamole just a little different, a little chunky and with a little bit of heat (or as we say a little “bite”) with fresh roasted Jalapeños!
+We also make our guacamole just a little different with a little bit of heat (or as we say a little “bite”) with fresh roasted Jalapeños!